vijithassar/lit/README.md

 ### Comments

 Rather than simply *stripping* Markdown content entirely, it can be advantageous to just *comment it out* instead, since that means all code in the output file appears on the same line as in the original literate Markdown source, and thus errors and messages can be accurately reported by debuggers, loggers, compilers, and other such development tools.
-To comment out Markdown content instead of stripping it, use the `--before` or `-b` flags, followed by the character(s) used to denote inline code comments for the language you are compiling.
+To comment out Markdown content instead of stripping it, use the `--before` or `-b` arguments, followed by the character(s) used to denote inline code comments for the language you are compiling.

 This is **definitely the recommended way to use this tool**, but it can't be the default behavior because you need to specify the inline comment delimiter for your language in order for it to work.